-Fourth, the 3-act structure places no emphasis on character.
+Fourth, three act story structure places no emphasis on character.
 Notice that none of the standard terms listed above has anything to do with character.
 Nor is there any mention of how character connects to plot.
 Not surprisingly, scripts written this way tend to have shallow characters.

-Fifth, the 3-act structure almost guarantees that your script will have a weak plot.
-The 3-act structure says you need two or three "plot points."
+Fifth, the three act story structure almost guarantees that your script will have a weak plot.
+The 3-act structure says you need two or three “plot points.”
 Big mistake.
-Especially in the last few years, Hollywood has been emphasizing tightly-plotted stories.
-Take a look at the film "Presumed Innocent."
-This film doesn't have two or three plot points, or story turns.
+Especially in the last few years, Hollywood has been emphasising tightly-plotted stories.
+Take a look at the film “Presumed Innocent.”
+This film doesn’t have two or three plot points, or story turns.
 It has no less than twelve!
-Imagine competing in the Hollywood sweepstakes against scripts like "Presumed Innocent" with your three plot-point story.
+Imagine competing in the Hollywood sweepstakes against scripts like “Presumed Innocent” with your three plot-point story.
 Yet that is precisely what most writers are doing.

 Why not say that all scripts are really divided into four acts, or five or six?
 Preston Sturges, a far better authority than most on great writing, used to divide his scripts into eight acts, or sections, as he called them.

 Using the 3-act structure to explain the success or failure of a script is like “experts” explaining why the stock market went down or an earthquake occurred when it did – after the fact.
 Notice the experts never predict successfully before the occurrence.
 Why?
 Because their tools are too inexact.